King's CYP Mental Health Manuals

 How to apply

-The EMHP programme is not a standalone CYP MH training course.
-The programme requires potential candidates to apply for both the University led training course and the role within a participating mental health service.
+The EMHP programme is not a standalone CYP PT training course.
+The programme requires potential candidates to apply for both the University-led training course and the role with a participating mental health service.

 Service application process